 Eliza "Ella" (Miner) Guessman (also spelled Gessaman) was born in 1857 near Champion, Trumbull County, OH, one of 13 children of Joseph and Elizabeth (Forney) Miner.

-A newspaper once remarked that she was "a lifelong resident of Champion township," Trumbull County, OH.
+A newspaper once remarked that she was "a lifelong resident of Champion township."

 On Oct.
-7, 1897, at the age of 41, Ella married Henry B. Guessman (1857-1931).
-Henry was age 42, and a resident of nearby Warren, Trumbull County.
+7, 1897, at the age of 41, Ella married 42-year-old Henry B. Guessman (1857-1931), a resident of nearby Warren, Trumbull County.
 He was the son of Jonathan and Katherine (Brant) Guessman and a native of Lebanon County, PA.
 The ceremony was performed by Henry A. Hensel, a minister of the gospel.

 The Guessmans were farmers, and resided near Champion.
 Henry was a member of the English Lutheran Church in Youngstown, OH, and Ella belonged to the Delightful Evangelical Church for a half-century, according to the Warren (OH) Tribune Chronicle.

-When the federal census was taken in 1900, Ella's 46-year-old bachelor brother Cornelius was residing in their home, and helped on the farm.
+When the federal census was taken in 1900, Ella's 46-year-old bachelor brother Cornelius was residing in their home, and helped provide labor on their farm.